Replication with GraphQL

 Usage

-At the server-side, there must exist an endpoint which returns newer rows when the last replicated document is used as input.
-For example lets say you create a Query feedForRxDBReplication
+At the server-side, there must exist an endpoint which returns newer rows when the last checkpoint

-which returns a list of newer documents, related to the given one, sorted by updatedAt
+which returns a list of document writes that happened after the given checkpoint.

 .